RobTillaart/INA226/README.md

 - **float getCurrent()** is the current through the shunt in Ampere.
 - **float getPower()** is the current x BusVoltage in Watt.

+The library has helper functions to convert above output to a more appropriate scale of units.

 Helper functions for the milli scale.

 - **float getBusVoltage_mV()** idem, in milliVolts.